 Southern Union State Community College offers a two semester certificate program.
 This program is for credentialed Radiologic Technologists.
-Upon completion of the program an individual will be registry eligible in computed tomography.
+Upon completion of the program an individual may be registry eligible in computed tomography.
 Didactic courses will be taught online with various clinical sites being used.
 Students who wish to enroll in an online course for the first time at Southern Union State Community College must also concurrently enroll in ORI 111 Online Learning Basis.

-- 1. unconditional admission to Southern Union State Community College. - 2. official college transcripts from all previous Postsecondary institutions. - 3. application for Medical Imaging Program. - 4. documentation of status as a Radiographer who is certified by the American Registry of Radiologic Technologists (ARRT) or ARRT registry eligible
+- 1. Unconditional admission to Southern Union State Community College. - 2.
+Official college transcripts from all previous Postsecondary institutions. - 3.
+Application for Medical Imaging Program. - Documentation of status as a Radiographer who is certified by the American Registry of Radiologic Technologists (ARRT) or ARRT registry eligible